rstyczynski/umc/README.md

 locale-gen en_US.UTF-8
 ```

 If it's not possible to install python 2.7 due to lack of priviliges, you may install it in your home directory.
-Details n this blog: http://thelazylog.com/install-python-as-local-user-on-linux/
+Details at this blog: http://thelazylog.com/install-python-as-local-user-on-linux/

 # Extend probe definition